addulac/phd/source/12_networks.md

 * *Social networks*: They represent set of entities with some relationship pattern between them.
 The pattern can be the friendship between individuals or business relation between company for example.
 They are the most representative networks in term of available datasets and academic research [@kunegis2013konect][@Newman03].
 * *Communication networks*: They represent communication pattern between entities.
 The pattern takes usually the form of a message or information delivered from a sender to a receiver.
 Such networks can be built from email exchange in a company [@klimt2004enron] or from phone call patterns [@aiello2001random] for example.
-* *Economic networks*: They represent transaction pattern between entities.
-Such transactions can take the form of user ratings of movies, user clicks over web content, or again, interaction based on money loan [@bell2007lessons].
+* *Economic networks*: They represent transaction pattern between entities and are mostly based on human activities.
+For instance, one can think about user ratings of movies, user clicks over web content, or again, financial transactions [@bell2007lessons].
 Those networks have gain particular attention in the Recommender System community [@burke2002hybrid].
 * *Sexual contacts*: Networks of sexual relation between individuals have also attracted some attentions [@liljeros2001web].

 An other important source of networks resides in the relations that can be extract from textual content or document.
 This type of networks are called **Information Networks** (sometimes called knowledge networks) and the semantics behind their construction is strongly dependant to the format used to represent the documents: